The United States Military: An Overview of Our Armed Forces

 The Armed Services

-This article provides a brief overview of each branch of the armed forces and suggests some additional resources if you’d like to get more information.
+This article briefly overviews each armed forces branch and suggests additional resources for more information.

 The Army

 The United States Army is the branch of the United States Military responsible for land-based operations.
-The U.S. Army is the largest and oldest established branch of the U.S. military and is one of seven uniformed services.
-The modern Army has its roots in the Continental Army which was formed on 14 June 1775, before the establishment of the United States, to meet the demands of the American Revolutionary War.
+It is the largest and oldest established branch of the military and one of seven uniformed services.
+The modern Army has its roots in the Continental Army, which was formed on 14 June 1775, before the establishment of the United States, to meet the demands of the American Revolutionary War.

-Congress created the Army on June 14, 1784, after the end of the war to replace the disbanded Continental Army.
-This branch of the military considers itself to be descended from the Continental Army and thus dates its inception from the origins of that force.
+Congress created the Army on June 14, 1784, after the war’s end, to replace the disbanded Continental Army.
+This military branch considers itself descended from the Continental Army and thus dates its inception from that force’s origins.

 • In 2008, the Army had 539,675 soldiers